 - If a student drops a course in the first two weeks of a semester, he or she may add a different course in which there is space available.
-He or she will be expected to make up all missed work. - If a student drops a course after two weeks of the course, he or she will be placed in a study hall. - If a student drops a course after nine weeks of the course, he or she will automatically be given a failing grade on his or her permanent transcript.
+He or she will be expected to make up all missed work. - Students who drop a course after two weeks (but before the ninth week of the semester) and do not already have a scheduled study hall will be assigned to a study hall.
+Students who already have a scheduled study hall will remain in the course or meet with administration to consider an alternative plan. - If a student drops a course after nine weeks of the course, he or she will automatically be given a failing grade on his or her permanent transcript.